 Each category is broken down into subcategories.
 For instance, organizational security is broken down into employee background checks, security awareness, dedicated security and privacy teams, internal audit and compliance, and endpoint security.
-This is typical of Zoho’s granular approach of breaking everything down and interlinking them.
+It is typical of Zoho’s granular approach of breaking everything down and interlinking them.

 Moreover, all the payment pages created using Zoho Checkout are SSL encrypted.
 When it comes to PCI compliance, the Payment Card Industry Data Security Standard (PCI DSS) enforces a set of practices to be followed by companies (companies that process, store, or transmit card details) to protect their customers’ card information.
 All backup data is AES-256 encrypted.

-Zoho Books FAQ
+Is Zoho Books Legit?

-How safe is Zoho Books?
+How Safe Is Zoho Books?